paypal/InnerSourceCommons/events/isc-fall-2018.md

 See the [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp), which will be open through June 2018.

-### Registration
+### Registration is Now Open!
-Registration opens soon.
-The registration fee of $25.00 will be donated to a nominated non-profit organization.
+[Registration](https://www.brownpapertickets.com/event/3444630) is now open.
+Get your tickets now, and spread the word!
+Your registration fee of $25.00 will be donated to the Apache Software Foundation.

 ### What is the InnerSource Commons?
 The InnerSource Commons ([InnerSourceCommons.org](http://innersourcecommons.org)) aka ISC is a consortium of representatives from over sixty companies and institutions.
 It utilizes open source methods to provide organizations pursuing inner sourcing a forum for discussing and improving the practice of InnerSource through the sharing of experiences (under the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule)), creation and review of InnerSource patterns, and the open exchange of ideas.